 If you're after a bargain TV, Hisense TVs are likely to appear in your search.
 Delivering more affordable options than those offered by the Big Players (LG, Sony, Samsung, Philips and Panasonic), Hisense TVs certainly look like good value on paper.

-It may still have some catching up to do to compete with the reputation of its peers, but Hisense still takes up a fair amount of real estate on Amazon in both the UK and US, and is often a go-to for attractively priced 4K TVs, regardless of any deals.
+It may have some catching up to do to compete with the reputation of its peers, but Hisense certainly takes up a fair amount of real estate on Amazon in both the UK and US, and is often a go-to for attractively priced 4K TVs, regardless of any deals.
 And when the deals do strike, Hisense sets are usually included, so you could bag yourself a stone-cold bargain.

 But are they worth a look in the first place?
 Or would even a low-cost set be a waste of money?
 Let's find out.